 Changes to be aware of

-- Change to representation of repeated hops on Routes pane—A given hop can show up more than once on a traceroute for various reasons, including when tunnel (GRE) interfaces terminate on an interface and when NAT is performed at an interface.
-Previously, we counted these as separate hops and indicated it as a small loop on the Routes pane visual.
+- Change to representation of repeated hops on Route Visualization—A given hop can show up more than once on a traceroute for various reasons, including when tunnel (GRE) interfaces terminate on an interface and when NAT is performed at an interface.
+Previously, we counted these as separate hops and indicated it as a small loop on the Route Visualization visual.
 This was confusing and was interpreted as a routing loop.
 Now, the hop is only counted once and the loop is removed from the visual.
 The repeated hops can still be seen in the route Export.